 Allergies are a life-long condition.
 With diet trials, an appropriate, allergen-free diet is determined for each patient.
 Removing the allergen from the diet usually resolves symptoms completely.
 Occasionally, dogs develop new food allergies, which require new food elimination trials.

 Dogs that do not respond completely to removing food allergens may have other allergic conditions as well.
 Up to 30% of dogs with food allergies have atopic dermatitis or flea allergy dermatitis in addition to their food allergies.
 These allergies require additional treatment for symptoms to resolve.

+Food allergies are not contagious.
+Since the root cause of allergies is unknown, there is no way to prevent them from developing, but identification of allergens and completely removing them from the diet should resolve symptoms completely.
 Many pet parents choose to rotate their dog’s diet frequently, exposing them to many different animal proteins.
 Some owners believe this helps prevent allergies.
 There is no evidence to support this belief, and the practice of rotating food ingredients makes it more difficult to find a novel protein source if the dog develops allergies.
 Therefore, it is not recommended to rotate protein sources for dogs.

 Food allergies are uncommon in dogs.
 Only 1-2% of dogs develop food allergies.

-• Diet elimination trial • Anti-itch medications
+- Diet elimination trial